What Are the Downsides of Dermaplaning?

 RiskWarning SignsPreventionWhat a Safe Standard Looks Like

-InfectionPus, warmth, swelling, and pain that growsSingle-use sterile blade, clean hands, no pickingFresh blade for each client, clean setup, clear aftercare
+InfectionPus, warmth, swollen skin, and pain that growsSingle-use sterile blade, clean hands, no pickingFresh blade for each client, clean setup, clear aftercare

 ScarringRepeated cuts, thick scabs, and pickingSkilled provider, gentle pressureControlled passes, no rushing, calm finish steps

-Dark spots (PIH)New brown patches in week 1 to 2Strict SPF, avoid heat and sunSunscreen guidance, avoid sun right after treatment
+Dark spots (PIH)New brown patches in week 1 to 2Strict SPF, avoid heat and sunSunscreen guidance: Avoid the sun right after treatment

-If you spend time on boats, beaches, or outdoor dining on Las Olas, treat sun protection like part of the service.
-Post-dermaplaning sun sensitivity in Florida is real.
+If you spend time on boats, beaches, or outdoor dining around Las Olas, treat sun protection as part of your aftercare.
+In Florida, post-dermaplaning sun sensitivity can become a real issue if you are not careful.

 Skin Care Contraindications Reality Check

-Some people should not dermaplane, even if they like the idea of smooth skin.
+Some people should not dermaplane, even if they like the idea of smooth skin and want to remove surface buildup.
 Use this checklist.

 Absolute NOs